ibm-cloud-docs/monitoring/overview.md

 The following figure shows the components overview for the IBM Cloud Monitoring with Sysdig service that is running on {{site.data.keyword.Bluemix_notm}}:

 ![Sysdig component overview on the {{site.data.keyword.Bluemix_notm}}](images/components.png "Sysdig component overview on the {{site.data.keyword.Bluemix_notm}}")

+## Sysdig agents
+{: #sysdig_agent}

+The Sysdig agent automatically collects and reports on pre-defined metrics.

+The following list outlines Sysdig agents that are available:

+* Sysdig agent for Kubernetes, GKE, and OpenShift.
+* Sysdig agent for Docker containers or for non-containerized services.
+* Sysdig agent for Mesos, Marathon, and DCOS.
+* Sysdig agent for manual Linux installations.

 ## Metrics data